Larkwire Review: The Gamification of Bird Sounds

 I have purchased numerous CD’s from different field guides and even created my own playlist by downloading free sounds online.
 While in the car, track after track would play announcing the various birds and then playing their sounds.

-Unfortunately, I always ran into a few problems with this method:
+Unfortunately, I always ran into 2 MAJOR problems with this method:

 It sounds easy so easy!
 Just insert a CD of bird sounds and listen on my commute to work and become an expert!
 Unfortunately, there are many more entertaining ways to drive to work.